NOC-OI/python-intro-schools/learners/setup.md

 connect to a system with everything you need.

 As an emergency fallback a pre-configured MyBinder image is available which will provide all the required software.
 If you have not been provided with any other system then use this.
-Click on the "llaunch binder" icon below.
+Click on the "launch binder" icon below.
 Please note that this system does not have many computational resources and will stop your notebook if you leave it idle for a few minutes.

 [![Run this lesson on MyBinder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/NOC-OI/python-intro-schools/binder)